maxnineteen/major-project/proposal.md

 # Proposal
-I am building a side scrolling rpg like game called Sasha's hunt.
+I am building a rpg like game called Sasha's hunt.
 It would contains simple battle.

 ## Needs to have
 - character movement
-- walking
 - simple map
 - monster

 ## Nice to have
+- UIs
 - dialogs
 - close attack
 - far attack